salaboy/from-monolith-to-k8s/workshop.md

 <img src="workshop-imgs/59-v1-get-pods-email-highlighted.png" alt="Conference BackOffice" width="1000px">

 And then you can tail the logs by running:

 ``` bash
 k logs -f fmtok8s-email-<YOUR POD ID> user-container
 ```
-You should see the service logs being tailed, you can exit/stop taling the logs with `CTRL+C`.
+You should see the service logs being tailed and you can exit/stop taling the logs with `CTRL+C`.

 <img src="workshop-imgs/60-email-service-spring-boot-started.png" alt="Conference BackOffice" width="1000px">

-And if you **approved** the submitted proposal you should also see something like this:
+And if you **approved** the submitted proposal, you should also see something like this:

 <img src="workshop-imgs/61-email-service-tail-logs-approved.png" alt="Conference BackOffice" width="1000px">

-4) If you approved the proposal, the proposal should pop up in the Agenda (main page) of the conference.
+4) If you approved the proposal, it should pop up in the Agenda (main page) of the conference.

 <img src="workshop-imgs/62-proposal-in-agenda.png" alt="Conference BackOffice" width="500px">

 If you made it this far, **you now have a Cloud-Native application running in a Kubernetes Managed service running in the Cloud!** :tada: :tada:

-Let's take a deeper look on what you just did in this section.
+Let's take a closer look at what you just did in this section.

 ## Understanding your application